Parliament of Singapore: Terminology

 The term Parliament is used in a number of different senses.
 First, it refers to the institution made up of a group of people (Members of Parliament or MPs) who are elected to discuss matters of state.
 Secondly, it can mean each group of MPs voted into office following a general election.
 In this sense, the First Parliament of the independent Republic of Singapore sat from 8 December 1965 to 8 February 1968.
-The current Parliament, which started on 24 August 2020, is the fourteenth.
+The current Parliament, which started on 5 September 2025, is the fifteenth.

 Parliament is sometimes used loosely to refer to Parliament House, which is the seat of the Parliament of Singapore.

 History

 On 6 February 1819, Sultan Hussein Shah and the Temenggung of Johor, Abdul Rahman Sri Maharajah, entered into an agreement with Sir Stamford Raffles for the British East India Company to establish a "factory" or trading post on the island of Singapore.
 Raffles, who was Lieutenant-Governor of Bencoolen (now Bengkulu, Indonesia), placed Singapore under Bencoolen's jurisdiction.
 As Bencoolen was itself a factory subordinate to the Bengal Presidency in British India, only the Governor-General in Council in Bengal was authorised to enact laws for Singapore.

 On 24 June 1824, Singapore was removed from Bencoolen's control and, together with Malacca, formally transferred to the East India Company.
 This made them subordinate to Fort William in Calcutta (now Kolkata), the capital of the Bengal Presidency.
 By a treaty of 19 November 1824, the Sultan and Temenggung of Johor ceded Singapore to the East India Company.
 In 1826, the company constituted Malacca, Prince of Wales Island (now Penang) and Singapore into the Presidency of the Straits Settlements with Penang as the capital.
 The general power to make laws for the Straits Settlements remained with the Supreme Government in India and the Parliament of the United Kingdom; Penang's legislative power was limited to making rules and regulations relating to duties and taxes that the Settlements was empowered to levy.

 On 20 June 1830, as a cost-cutting measure, the Straits Settlements ceased to be a separate presidency and were placed under the Bengal Presidency's control by the East India Company.
 In 1833, the Government of India Act passed by the British Parliament created a local government for the whole of India made up of the Governor-General and his counsellors.
 They were collectively known as Governor-General of India in Council and had the sole power to pass laws for the Straits Settlements.
 However, India's slow response to problems in the Settlements such as the ineffective court system and the lack of Straits representation in the Indian legislative council prompted merchants and other prominent people to call for the Settlements to be governed directly by the Colonial Office in London.
 Finally, on 1 April 1867, the Straits Settlements were separated from the Government of India and became a Crown colony.